Taperoo, South Australia

-Taperoo /ˈtæpəruː/ is a suburb in the Australian state of South Australia located on the LeFevre Peninsula in the west of Adelaide about 18 km north-west of the Adelaide city centre.
+Taperoo /ˈtæpəruː/ is a suburb in the Australian state of South Australia, located on the Lefevre Peninsula in the west of Adelaide, about 18 km north-west of the Adelaide city centre.

 Description

 Taperoo is adjacent to Osborne and Largs North.
 It is bounded to the north by Moldavia Walk and Solvay Road, to the south by Strathfield Terrace, and in the west and east by Gulf St Vincent and the Port River respectively.
-Taperoo is essentially a residential suburb, with a minor harbourside presence on the eastern side of the suburb.
+Taperoo is primarily a residential suburb, with a minor harbourside presence on the eastern side of the suburb.